 3. Explosive Strength Exercises

-Plyometrics are explosive, powerful movements that increase strength by putting an intense demand on your muscles and are not for fitness novices, according to ACE Fitness.
+Plyometrics are explosive, powerful movements that increase strength by putting an intense demand on your muscles and are not for fitness novices, according to The American Council on Exercise.
 Athletes who need to run fast or jump high often use plyometrics to build explosive strength.
-Fitness enthusiasts can use plyometric exercises such as squat jumps, plyo-pushups, alternating lunge jumps and box drills to build strength without using weights.
+Fitness enthusiasts can use plyometric exercises such as squat jumps, plyo push-ups, alternating lunge jumps and box drills to build strength without using weights.

 4. Plank for Core Strength